rapidsai/rapids.ai/wsl2.md

 1. Install WSL2 and the Ubuntu 20.04 package [using Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install){: target="_blank"}.
 2. Install the [latest NVIDIA Drivers](https://www.nvidia.com/download/index.aspx){: target="_blank"} on the Windows host.
-3. Log into your WSL2 Linux instance.
+3. Log in to the WSL2 Linux instance.
-4. Install Conda on your WSL2 Linux Instance using [our Conda instructions](https://rapids.ai/start.html#environment){: target="_blank"}.
+4. Install Conda in the WSL2 Linux Instance using [our Conda instructions](https://rapids.ai/start.html#environment){: target="_blank"}.
 5. Install RAPIDS via Conda, [using the RAPIDS Release Selector tool](https://rapids.ai/start.html#get-rapids){: target="_blank"}.
-6. Run this code to check that your RAPIDS installation is working:
+6. Run this code to check that the RAPIDS installation is working:
 	```
 	import cudf
 	print(cudf.Series([1, 2, 3]))